Stetsed/.dotfiles/README.md

 ## Acknowledgements

  - [Dotfiles](https://github.com/linuxmobile/hyprland-dots) Dotfiles which I heavily used to inspire my creation, thanks for the examples :D.

+ - [Ewww](https://github.com/end-4/dots-hyprland) base repository I used for basically all my eww stuff and just modified it and removed stuff I didn't need, big credits.

 ## Video